mdiener87/frame-finder/README.md

 # Frame Finder

-A lightweight Flask-based web tool that identifies specific visual props in video files by comparing frames against reference images using image embedding similarity.
+A lightweight Flask-based web tool that identifies specific visual props in video files by comparing frames against reference images using OpenCV feature matching + geometric verification.

 ## Overview

-Frame Finder extracts frames from MP4 video files at regular intervals and compares them against reference images using CLIP (Contrastive Language-Image Pre-training) model to find visual matches.
+Frame Finder extracts frames from MP4 video files at regular intervals and compares them against reference images using ORB keypoints, BF matching with a ratio test, and RANSAC homography verification.
+This runs fully offline (no model downloads) and is tuned for high precision.
 While the initial use case is identifying the "Think Tank AI" prop from Star Trek: Voyager, the tool is designed to work with arbitrary inputs.

 ## Features

 - Upload reference images (JPG/PNG) and video files (MP4)
 - Upload negative reference images to reduce false positives
 - Extract frames from videos at configurable intervals (supports decimal values)
-- Compare frames against reference images using CLIP similarity with delta scoring
+- Compare frames against reference images using ORB feature matching + homography
-- Apply image normalization (CLAHE on L channel) for consistent lighting
+- Offline, zero-network analysis (no external models)
-- GPU acceleration for faster processing
+- Efficient CPU-only processing; GPU not required
-- Batch frame processing for improved throughput
 - Temporal clustering to reduce duplicate detections
 - Adaptive thresholding per video for better accuracy
 - Display results with timestamps, confidence scores, and thumbnails